appirio-tech/tc-common-tutorials/docker/online_review/README.md

 The `env.sh` file in the submission defined the following variables:
 * ONLINE_REVIEW_SOURCE_ROOT - the root directory of the online-review codebase
 * ONLINE_REVIEW_DEPLOYMENT_DIR - the deployment directory that will contain the build the results
+* DISABLE_ONLINE_REVIEW - disable online review or not.
+1 - disabled, 0 - enabled.
+* DISABLE_AUTO_PILOT - disable auto pilot or not.
+1 - disabled, 0 - enabled.
+* DISABLE_LATE_DELIVERABLES_TRACKER - disable the late deliverables tracker or not.
+1 - disabled, 0 - enabled.
+* DISABLE_REVIEW_ASSIGNMENT - disable review assignment or not.
+1 - disabled, 0 - enabled.

 The `docker-compose.yml` file in the submission defined the following services:
 * tc-informix - the topcoder informix database server
-* build-online-review - it will build the online-review and create a `jboss-4.0.2` directory containing the jboss and online-review deployment files in the configured deployment directory
+* build-online-review - it will build services depending upon the DISABBLE_XXX flags
-* build-auto-pilot - it will build the auto-pilot and create a `auto_pilot` directory containing the auto-pilot deployment files in the configured deployment directory
-* build-online-review-auto-pilot - it will build both online-review and auto-pilot as the `build-online-review` and `build-auto-pilot` services above.
-* run-online-review - it will run the online-review
+* run-online-review - it will run services depending upon the DISABBLE_XXX flags
-* run-auto-pilot - it will run auto-pilot
-* run-online-review-auto-pilot - it will run both the online-review and auto-pilot.

 You need to update the variables' values in `env.sh` files, and then execute `source env.sh`.
 Then execute the following commands:
-* `docker-compose up build-online-review` to build online review
+* `docker-compose up build-online-review` to build various services
-* `docker-compose up build-auto-pilot` to build auto pilot
-* `docker-compose up build-online-review-auto-pilot` to build both online review and auto pilot

-After they are built successfully, execute the following commands:
-* `docker-compose up run-online-review` to run online review (the online review must built first)
+* `docker-compose up run-online-review` to run various services
-* `docker-compose up run-auto-pilot` to run auto pilot (the auto pilot must be built first)
-* `docker-compose up run-online-review-auto-pilot` to run both online review and auto pilot (the online review and auto pilot must be built first)

 ## Verification
 Update your hosts file with appropriate IP address